Cheviot was put on the map in the mid-1800s when Cheviot Hills estate was established by William "Ready Money" Robinson.

 A very well appointed museum on Hall Street explores the fascinating social history that saw Cheviot evolve from a pastoral run to a thriving rural community.

-Sunday 2pm - 4pm and by request any other time
+Open through the summer from Labour Weekend to Queens Birthday each Sunday 2pm to 4pm and by request any other times.

-Outside these hours please contact any of the following to arrange a viewing:
+Outside these hours please call any of the following to arrange a viewing:

 Jed Cemetery, Gore Bay